Goals & Outcomes

 In addition to University graduate learning outcomes and DPT program goals, the following outcomes measures will be annually assessed for progress toward established thresholds.

 - Graduation Rate is defined by CAPTE as the percentage of students who matriculated in the first course in the program after the drop/add period and who ultimately completed the program.
 The most recent national average as reported by CAPTE was 96.5%.
 Our program established a threshold for this outcome measure of 95%.
-The Class of 2020 and 2021 graduation rates were 100% and 96.4% respectively.
+The Class of 2021 and 2022 graduation rates were 96.4% and 100% respectively.

 - Employment Rate is defined by CAPTE as the percentage of graduates who sought employment and were employed (full-time or part-time) as physical therapists within one year of graduation.
 The most recent national average as reported by CAPTE was 99%.
 Our program consistently meets our employment rate threshold of 100% every year.

 The planned class size for the DPT program is one cohort of 28 qualified students each year.
 These students are selected from a pool of approximately 150 applicants.
 Application information for our admitted cohorts is as follows:

 The mission of the DeSales University Doctor of Physical Therapy program is to provide a quality physical therapy education consistent with Christian humanism and Salesian values of service, faith and reason.
 Students and graduates use their knowledge and skills to integrate scientific inquiry and evidence-based clinical reasoning into everyday practice, addressing the prevention, diagnosis, and treatment of movement dysfunctions.
 With a focus on social responsibility and ethical conduct, students and graduates are committed to the advancement of the physical therapy profession and to an ongoing personal desire for learning and growth.
 Through inter-professional communication and collaboration, graduates are prepared to be adaptable in the complex healthcare environment of today and tomorrow.

 Students and graduates of the DeSales University DPT program will: